WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 ## Relationship to `<URLInput>`

-As of Gutenberg 7.4, `<LinkControl> became the default link creation interface within the Block Editor, replacing previous disparate uses of `<URLInput>` and standardising the UI.
+As of Gutenberg 7.4, `<LinkControl>` became the default link creation interface within the Block Editor, replacing previous disparate uses of `<URLInput>` and standardizing the UI.

 Nonetheless, it should be remembered that `<LinkControl>` builds **on top of** `<URLInput>` and makes use of it under the hood.